IBMDeveloperUK/AIX360-Introduction/README.md

 AI Explainability 360 (AIX360) is an open source toolkit that includes algorithms that span the different dimensions of ways of explaining along with proxy explainability metrics.

-In this workshop you will explore different kinds of explanations suited to different users in the context of a credit approval process enabled by machine learning.
-The three types of users that we will look at are a data scientist, who evaluates the machine learning model before deployment, a loan officer, who makes the final decision based on the model's output, and a bank customer, who wants to understand the reasons for their application result.
+In this workshop you will explore different kinds of explanations suited to different users.
 You will learn:

-- how to build several machine learning models, including a simple neural network
+- how to build several machine learning models
 - how to evaluate these models and their output

 ## Getting Started with Jupyter Notebooks